jeffreycao1998/logistics-map/README.md

 # Conclusion

-I had a lot fun building this project out.
-I learned a lot about the traveling salesman algorithm.
-However, in order to be hyper performant I believe theres still a little fine tuning and academic research that needs to be done.
+I had a lot fun building this project out and learned a lot about Genetic Algorithms.
+Although it works decently well, theres still a lot of fine tuning and academic research that needs to be done to get an optimal solution.